souphieeh/test-exam/README.md

 ## Exericse 5 (Displaying your Results - 4 P.)

-1. Create a new page `results.html` that extends `base.html` and displays the results from the webscraping.
+1. The page `css-selectors.html` extends `base.html` and displays the
+   results from the webscraping.
 1. Play around with the display.
 Perhaps use `choice` to show a random selector, or create a table that shows all results in your own style.